-conditions.
-Alternatively, design extension conditions without significant fuel degradation can be mitigated by available safety systems provided that these have not been affected by the events that led to the design extension conditions under consideration and that are capable and qualified to operate under the associated environmental conditions.
-A difference between design basis accidents and design extension conditions without significant fuel degradation is established based on their frequencies of occurrence (see Requirement 13 of SSR-2/1 (Rev.1) [1]).
-In some States very low frequency initiating events are treated as design extension conditions without significant fuel degradation.
+3.19 In general, the mitigation-control of design extension conditions without significant fuel degradation should be accomplished by safety features specifically designed and qualified for such conditions.
+Alternatively, design extension conditions without significant fuel degradation can be mitigated by available safety systems provided that these that have not been affected by the events that led to the design extension conditions under consideration and that are capable and qualified to operate under the associated environmental conditions.
+A difference between design basis accidents and design extension conditions without significant fuel degradation is established in some States in termsbased on of_their frequencies of occurrence (see Requirement 13 of SSR-2/1 (Rev.1) [1]).
+In some States $\forall y$ ery low frequency initiating events are treated as design extension conditions without significant fuel degradation.
 In other States, design extension conditions without significant fuel degradation are postulated for complex sequences involving multiple failures, whereas very low frequency postulated single initiating events are treated as design basis accidents.

-- 3.20 The safety analyses of design basis accidents and design extension conditions without significant fuel degradation may share similar safety objectives, namely, to maintain the integrity of barriers and to prevent core damage or damage to the fuel in the spent fuel pool (see paras 7.28 and 7.45 of SSG-2 (Rev. 1) [9]). - 3.21 Design basis accidents and design extension conditions without significant fuel degradation are also distinguished in terms of the application of different design requirements, and the use of different acceptable limits or criteria15 or approaches for performing deterministic safety analysis.
-Thus, for design extension conditions without significant fuel degradation the following apply: - (a) Less stringent design requirements than for design basis accidents might be applied: for example, safety features for design extension conditions without significant fuel degradation may be assigned to a lower safety class than safety systems; the single failure criterion may be applied at the function level where appropriate (i.e. functional redundancy) but may not be applied at the system level (i.e. no redundancy among systems is applied).
-The equipment of the safety features and their supporting systems (e.g. cooling system) including I&C systems (e.g. the signal for anticipated transients without scram) are diversified as far as necessary from the design basis accidents safety system when some equipment of these systems may be affected by a common cause failure in the accident condition (e.g. the anticipated transients without scram, the station blackout); - (b) Less conservative assumptions than for design basis accidents, or best estimate methods, are acceptable for the safety analysis (see paras 7.35 to 7.44 and 7.47 to 7.55 of SSG-2 (Rev. 1) [9]); - (c) The requirements for the overall acceptable limits or criteria related to the radiological consequences for design extension conditions are presented in paras 5.31 and 5.31A of SSR-2/1 (Rev.1) [1].
-Member States may choose to apply more restrictive acceptable limits or criteria for design extension conditions without significant fuel degradation.
-For example, some Member States choose to apply identical or similar acceptable limits or criteria for
+3.20 The safety analyses of design basis accidents and design extension conditions without significant fuel degradation may share similar safety objectives, namely, to maintain the integrity of barriers and to prevent core damage or damage to the fuel in the spent fuel pool (see paras 7.28 and 7.45 of SSG-2 (Rev. 1) [9][9]).

+3.21 Design basis accidents and design extension conditions without significant fuel degradation are also distinguished in terms of the application of different design requirements, and the use of different acceptable limitsnee or criteria15 or approaches for performing deterministic safety analysis.
+Thus, for design extension conditions without significant fuel degradation the following apply:

+(a) Less stringent design requirements than for design basis accidents might be applied: for example, safety features for design extension conditions without significant fuel degradation may be assigned to a lower safety class than safety systems; the single failure criterion may is be applied at the function level where appropriate (i.e. functional redundancy) but may not be is not applied at the system level (i.e. no redundancy among systems is applied).; The equipment of the safety features and their supporting systems (e.g. cooling system) including I&C systems (e.g. the signal for anticipated transients without scram) are diversified as far as necessary from the design basis accidents safety system when some equipment of these systems may be affected by a common cause failure in the accident condition (e.g. the anticipated transients without scram, the station blackout)and supporting systems (e.g. cooling system) and I&C systems (e.g. the signal for systems (e.g. the signal system) blackout)and supporting systems (e.g. cooling system) and I&C systems (e.g. the signal system)